 In order for employees to qualify as an ICT, they must have worked for the company for at least 1 year before their posting to Singapore, and meet relevant definitions of an ICT.
 Intra-Corporate Transferees are considered Employment Pass (EP) holders.
 According to a Business Times report in 2021, less than 5% of EP holders are ICTs.

-In the past, employees who were Intra-Corporate Transferees were allowed to bring their family members along with them to Singapore via dependant’s passes or long-term visit passes.
-Under the new conditions, ICTs are no longer allowed to do so.
-However, countries that have a Free Trade Agreement (FTA) with Singapore are exempted from this rule.
-This means that families of India and Australia can still apply for dependent’s passes or long-term visit passes for their family members under the India-Singapore Comprehensive Economic Cooperation Agreement and the Singapore-Australia FTA respectively.
+In a tweak to the ICT scheme in 2020, family members of the ICT applicant are no longer eligible to come to Singapore via dependant’s passes (DP) or long-term visit (LTV) passes.
+However, ICTs from countries that have an applicable Free Trade Agreement (FTA) with Singapore are exempted from this rule.
+This means that families of India and Australia can still apply for dependent’s passes or long-term visit passes for their family members under the India-Singapore Comprehensive Economic Cooperation Agreement (CECA) and the Singapore-Australia FTA respectively.

 Although ICTs must meet EP criteria, there are additional requirements before an applicant can qualify as an ICT.

 An Intra-Corporate Transferees (ICT) Must Hold A Specific Position In The Company

 As mentioned above, Intra-Corporate Transferees are employees of multinational companies who are brought in from overseas offices.
 They are typically here for a short period of time – not exceeding five years – for work purposes or to assist in setting up a Singapore branch.

 There is a strict definition on who qualifies as an ICT under the World Trade Organisation’s (WTO) General Agreement on Trade in Services (GATS), or applicable free trade agreements to which Singapore is party.

 An ICT must be in one of the following roles below: